Is HappyMod Safe? 2026 VirusTotal Scans & Ban Risk Guide

 How online multiplayer games detect modified clients

-Detection typically occurs within the first multiplayer session.
-Server-side behavioral analysis is continuous it does not require a one-time integrity check at session start.
-A ban issued by either mechanism is permanent in most competitive multiplayer games and affects all purchased content, ranked progress, and history on the banned account.
+Detection typically happens within the first multiplayer session.
+A ban issued by either mechanism is permanent in most competitive multiplayer games and wipes all purchased content, ranked progress, and account history.

 The 3-level risk stratification by mod type